Professional Networking from Scratch: 90-Day Plan 2026

-When I first came to a large conference in Moscow, I had no idea where to start.
-A crowd of people, everyone engaged in conversation, clearly connected to each other.
-I stood on the edge, holding a few business cards in my hands, and felt out of place.
+When I first arrived at a large conference in Moscow, I had no idea where to start.
+A crowd of people, each engaged in conversation, clearly connected to each other.
+I stood on the sidelines, holding a few business cards in my hands, and felt out of place.
 It seemed like everyone around knew a secret that I didn't.
-That's when I realized I needed to change my approach to networking.
+Then I realized that something needed to change in my approach to networking.

 The Importance of Networking: A Personal Story

-My acquaintance Andrey once told me a story that impressed me.
-He accidentally met a colleague at one of the local meetings in St. Petersburg.
+My acquaintance Andrey once told me about an incident that made an impression on me.
+He randomly met a colleague at one of the local meetups in St. Petersburg.
 They quickly found common ground and a few months later jointly launched a project that now brings them stable income.
-Andrey always emphasizes that the acquaintance, which seemed casual, became the key to a new stage in his life.
+Andrey always emphasizes that the acquaintance, which seemed accidental, became the key to a new stage in his life.
 This story inspired me to seek my own opportunities through new connections.

 How to Choose the Right Contacts?

-When I was at that conference in Moscow, I decided to act differently.
-I selected a few key topics that interested me and approached people who might be connected to them.
+When I found myself at that conference in Moscow, I decided to act differently.
+I selected several key topics that interested me and approached people who might be connected to them.
 It wasn't easy, but I discovered that personal hobbies and professional interests helped me find common ground faster.
 The key idea was to genuinely be interested in others, rather than just handing out business cards.
-During one such moment, I met Natasha, a marketing specialist, who later introduced me to other important people in the industry.
+In one such moment, I met Natasha, a marketing specialist, who later introduced me to other important people in the industry.

 Sincerity as the Foundation

 Many underestimate the power of sincerity.
 I noticed that when you genuinely take an interest in a person and their work, it almost always leads to deeper connections.
 This is especially important in our digital world, where it's so easy to hide behind a screen.
-Once, I met Igor, who liked my approach so much that he invited me to a closed meeting with the top managers of his company.
+Once I met Igor, who liked my approach so much that he invited me to a closed meeting with his company's top managers.
 Simply because I listened to him without hidden motives.

 Staying in Touch

-After a meeting, it's important not just to exchange contacts, but to maintain the connection.
-I use an old-fashioned contact list where I note what we discussed, and I try to keep in touch within a month.
-Once, after sending a short message to Maxim, whom I had talked to at an exhibition in Yekaterinburg, I received an invitation to their internal seminar.
-It became a great opportunity not only to update my knowledge but also to meet him again in an informal setting.
+After the meeting, it's important not just to exchange contacts, but to maintain the connection.
+I use a good old contact list, where I note what we discussed, and try to keep in touch within a month.
+Once, after sending a short message to Maxim, with whom we talked at an exhibition in Yekaterinburg, I received an invitation to their internal seminar.
+This became an excellent opportunity not only to update my knowledge but also to meet him again in an informal setting.

-Of course, large conferences offer many opportunities, but I've noticed that my most valuable contacts often arise at small, more intimate events.
-Once, at such a dinner in a local restaurant, I met Liza, who eventually became my partner in a project I couldn't even dream of.
-In such settings, it's easier to be yourself, and that creates stronger and more genuine connections.
+Of course, large conferences provide many opportunities, but I noticed that my most valuable contacts often arise at small, more intimate events.
+Once at such a dinner in a local restaurant, I met Lisa, who eventually became my partner in a project I couldn't even dream of.
+In such conditions, it's easier to be yourself, and this creates stronger and more genuine connections.

 Be Open to New Technologies

-It's impossible to deny that technology is changing the rules of the game.
-I've tried using various apps to find people with shared interests.
+There's no denying that technology is changing the rules of the game.
+I tried using various apps to find people with common interests.
 Of course, not all of them worked, but thanks to platforms like Shapr, I met several interesting people.
-It's important to be open to new experiences, but not forget about personal meetings: technology can't replace live communication.
+It's important to be open to new experiences, but not to forget about in-person meetings: technology cannot replace live communication.

 Networking is more than just exchanging business cards.
 It's about creating real relationships that can change your career and life.
 And most importantly, don't be afraid to be yourself.
 After all, that's what makes us unique and memorable.